jbburgess/netflix-assessment/README.md

   * Default value: `"DEBUG"`
 * `log_format`: Format string for log messages.
   * Default value: `"%(asctime)s - %(levelname)s - %(message)s"`
+> [!NOTE]
-  > **Note:** Console reporting of assessment results is done at the `INFO` level, so narrowing console or file level settings will result in assessment reports not streaming to the respective outputs.
+> Reporting of assessment results is done at the `INFO` level, so narrowing console or file log level settings beyond that will result in assessment reports not streaming to the respective outputs.

 #### Performance Settings
 * `max_recursion_depth`: Maximum depth for recursive file operations.